 Even today, it’s easy to see why Bogart received so much acclaim for the role of the vicious gangster.
 He’s simply electrifying.
 The legendary “tough guy” had to wait a bit longer for true stardom, but the film clearly put him on the path to success.

 Howard and Davis are equally powerful in less showy roles.
 It was the second, and perhaps best, of the three films they made together, and although Howard and Davis were cool to each other in real life, they clearly had a strong screen chemistry.
 Howard underplays beautifully and Davis, who is deliberately cast-against-type, proved that she didn’t have to run on all cylinders to be effective — the understated work of Howard and Davis contrasts nicely with Bogie’s raw energy.

 Apart from the main plot, the narrative offers some extra nuggets.
 Most interesting is the exchange of the two African-American characters (Slim Thompson and John Alexander) in the film.
 The back-and-forth between Thompson and Alexander is provocative to say the least.
 It’s a surprisingly gutsy way to nip at the heels of institutionalized racism.
 You don’t get to see this kind of thing in other films from Hollywood’s Golden Era.
 It’s just one of many elements that make this movie so watchable.

 Conclusions & Final Thoughts:

 The Petrified Forest belongs alongside the greatest gangster films of the ’30s.
-The cast also includes Charley Grapewin, Genevieve Tobin, Joe Sawyer, and Porter Hall (Double Indemnity).
+The cast also includes Charley Grapewin (The Grapes of Wrath), Genevieve Tobin (One Hour with You), and Porter Hall (Double Indemnity).
 Remade in 1945 as Escape in the Desert.
 B&W, 82 minutes, Not Rated.